DarkoKuzmanovic/chisel/README.md

 3. **Configure the API key**
    - Right-click the system tray icon
    - Select "Settings..."
+   - Choose your AI provider (Google Gemini or OpenRouter)
-   - Enter your Gemini API key
+   - Enter your API key
+   - Select your preferred AI model
    - Customize the rephrasing prompt if desired

 ### Usage